Automatic Waterer for Chickens

 They provide a steady flow of water and are less likely to freeze than nipple systems.
 However, the cups can collect a little dirt or bedding from curious birds.
 Some minor spillage can happen, but it’s still far cleaner than with traditional pans.

-The Darcvds cup waterer kit makes putting together a poultry watering system pretty simple.
+Popular choices include systems from Darcvds and Premier 1 Supplies.
+The Darcvds cup waterer kit (check on Amazon) makes putting together a poultry watering system pretty simple.
 The cups mount easily to a bucket or container, start filling automatically, and keep water available without leaks when installed properly.
-Water stays clean, and the clean-water supply is fairly consistent as the cups are sealed.
-It also helps reduce dirt, droppings, and bedding from getting into the water like with open troughs.
+It helps reduce dirt, droppings, and bedding from getting into the water like with open troughs.

 However, for larger flocks, one 8-cup pack may not be enough, and regular cleaning is required to prevent muck or algae build-up in the cups.